MicrosoftDocs/SupportArticles-docs/support/windows-server/high-availability/recover-deleted-computer-object-failover-cluster.md

 To recover a deleted computer object that corresponds to the CNO, follow these steps:

-1. Coordinate with a domain administrator to first recover the deleted Computer Object from the Deleted Objects container in Active Directory.
+1. Coordinate with a domain administrator to first recover the deleted Computer Object from the Active Directory Recycle Bin, if it is enabled.

+  >[!NOTE]
+  > If the AD Recycle Bin isn't enabled, the only supported method to recover a deleted Cluster Name Object is to delete and recreate the cluster.

 2. Verify that the Computer Object has been restored to the correct location, and then enable the account.
 3. Force domain replication to occur, or wait for the configured replication interval.
 4. In the Failover Cluster Management Microsoft Management Console (MMC) snap-in, right-click the failed network name that corresponds to the cluster name, point to **More actions**, and then click **Repair Active Directory Object**.

 > [!NOTE]